-Enabling system designers to intelligently optimize their systems towards a specific goal.
+Enabling system designers to intelligently optimize their systems, using machine learning, towards a specific goal.

 SAPIEN provides the tools to add self-awareness for optimization to systems that monitor their performance by building models of this performance, then suggesting new configurations likely to improve this performance, continually learning.
 SAPIEN combines fast, industrial-strength machine learning and optimization implementations.

 SAPIEN’s model building component is a proprietary general-purpose decision tree implementation that combines the Hoeffding Trees (Domingos and Hulten) and Random Forests (Breiman) algorithms with Multi-Task Learning (Caruana) and Automatic Model Calibration, yielding a unique and powerful combination of speed, scalability, accuracy, and robustness.
 SAPIEN’s optimization component is a proprietary model-driven implementation of Extremal Optimization (Boettcher) that supports arbitrary user-defined utility functions as well as hard and soft constraints.

 The algorithms used provide a number of qualities desirable to system designers:

 - Speed: All SAPIEN algorithms run in linear time and are written in highly optimized Java code for maximum performance